 Standardizing User Attributes Coming From Different IDPs into Common Authentication Context

-SecureAuth CIAM Platform simplifies user data standardization from multiple IDPs, enhancing policy validation and security token claim definition for organizations.
+SecureAuth CIAM platform simplifies user data standardization from multiple IDPs, enhancing policy validation and security token claim definition for organizations.

 What Authentication Context Is